 Price of IB Deck Shield installation will also depend or roof difficulty, number of roof penetrations and whether the existing roof needs to be removed.
 In case of a roof removal, the roof deck must be installed in sections, and sealed at the end of each work day, to prevent roof leaks from overnight rains.

-IB Roof Deck prices:
+IB Roof Deck Prices

-Roof tear-off will be priced in a range of $300+ per 100 sq. ft. of roof area, plus cost of the dumpster.
+Roof tear-off will be priced in the range of $300+ per 100 sq. ft. of roof area, plus cost of the dumpster.
 The reason for this price structure is as follows: Roof decks are usually rather small, but the tear off greatly intensifies the installation difficulty and slows down the overall process.
-Also, we separate dumpster fees, as on a small roof we would still need the smallest (10 or 15 yards) dumpster which costs about $300.
+Also, we separate dumpster fees, as on a small roof we would still need the smallest (10 or 15 yards) dumpster, which costs about $300.

 To give you an example – it took us about 5 days to complete the roof in the first picture on this page, with 4-5 guys working 8-10 hours per day.
 The roof size there is approximately 1200 sq. ft.
 So assume that 4-5 guys removed and installed about 240 sq. ft. of roof in 1 day.

-We will price each roof deck separately, but this will provide you with pretty accurate pricing guide-lines, so you would know how much to expect to pay for an IB DeckShield roof.
+We will price each roof deck separately, but this will provide you with pretty accurate pricing guidelines, so you would know how much to expect to pay for an IB DeckShield roof.